ylxfda/learn-RL-with-Mario/dreamerv3/README.md

 - $\lambda = 0$: One-step TD (high bias, low variance)
 - $\lambda = 1$: Monte Carlo (low bias, high variance)
 - $\lambda = 0.95$: Balanced trade-off (DreamerV3 default)

+**Purpose:** λ-returns are used as **targets** for both actor and critic training.
+They provide a better estimate of the true return than either one-step TD or full Monte Carlo rollouts by balancing bias and variance.

 **Implementation:**
 ```python